Donate Hoodies to Help Homeless Youth

 How to Donate Hoodies

-- Buy hoodies from our Amazon wish list and have them sent directly to us anytime before Dec.
-16. Note: we make no commission on these wish list purchases
+• Buy hoodies from our Amazon wish list and have them sent directly to us anytime before Dec.
+16. Note: we make no commission on these wish list purchases.

-What Hoodies Should I Buy
+What Hoodies To Buy

-- Any adult size will work
+• Any adult size will work (XS to XXXL)

-- Any color EXCEPT red and blue (potential gang affiliation)
+• Any color EXCEPT red and blue (potential gang affiliation)

-- Words and logos are ok as long as they are positive and don’t reference drugs/alcohol/violence/profanity
+• Words and logos are ok as long as they are positive and don’t reference drugs/alcohol/violence/profanity

-- Full zip, partial zip and no zip are all fine
+• Full zip, partial zip and no zip are all fine

 A Great Way for Families to Give Back